eclipse-sumo/sumo/docs/web/docs/Simulation/Output/FCDOutput.md

 The value **all** enables all attributes (including emission output).
 There are also some predefined attribute sets:
 - **location** refers to all location attributes enabled by default
 - **emissions** all direct emission values (CO, CO2 etc.)
-- **misc** all values in the table above which are not seleted by default (and not in the emission output)
+- **misc** all values in the table above which are not selected by default (and not in the emission output)

 ## Further Options